Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 You can check all stock postings that have been performed for a selected material.
 Stock postings can be done automatically, that is, by the system, and manually by the user.
 If a business document number is provided in the *Document no.* column, the stock posting is automatic.
 If no business document number is displayed, the stock posting is a manual one.

-The list displayed in this tab is the same as the one you obtain when searching for the stock postings for a product in the *Posting history* menu entry, see [Search for stock postings for a material](./03_CheckPostingHistory.md#search-for-stock-postings-for-a-material).
+The list displayed in this tab is similar to the one you obtain when searching for the stock postings for a material in the *Posting history* menu entry, see [Search for stock postings for a material](./03_CheckPostingHistory.md#search-for-stock-postings-for-a-material).

-[comment]: <> (Stimmt das?)

 #### Prerequisites